containers/podman/docs/source/markdown/options/device.md

 Podman may load kernel modules required for using the specified device.
 The devices that Podman will load modules for when necessary are:
 /dev/fuse.

+In rootless mode, the new device is bind mounted in the container from the host rather than Podman creating it within the container space.
+Because the bind mount retains its SELinux label on SELinux systems, the container can get permission denied when accessing the mounted device.
+Modify SELinux settings to allow containers to use all device labels via the following command:

+$ sudo setsebool -P  container_use_devices=true